-The adage, "a little knowledge is a dangerous thing," could have been coined concerning social media marketing.
+The adage, "A little knowledge is a dangerous thing," could have been coined concerning social media marketing.
 That's because every social media site is different—each draws a different audience, each engages its audience in different ways, and each provides various tools to help marketers succeed.

-Instagram, for example, is all about visuals—about images—and the way you post pictures or video can mean the difference between success and failure on the platform.
+Instagram, for example, is all about visuals—about images—and the way you post pictures or videos can mean the difference between success and failure on the platform.
 Did you know, for example, that Instagram photos which show faces get almost 40% more likes than those which don't?
 Did you know that nearly 60% of users on Instagram go there every day, or that 35% visit the site several times every day?
 Did you know that Instagram boasts more than 500 million active monthly users, or that almost half of all brands are now actively marketing in some fashion on the site?